tony-aw/subsets/README.md

 ‘subsets’ relies on the ‘Rcpp’, ‘collapse’ and ‘data.table’ R-packages to ensure an acceptable performance of its functions despite the many checks that these functions perform.
-I also recommend using these packages for other subsetting and data wrangling functionalities.
+I also recommend using these packages for other sub-setting and data wrangling functionalities.
 Besides these package, the following R packages work very nicely together with ‘subsets’: